 ABOUT JACK GAFFNEY

-Having worked closely with Jack Gaffney for almost nine years I've come to understand the breadth of his talent and creativity, and the magnitude of his intuition as a musician.
+Having worked closely with Jack Gaffney for almost 13 years I've come to understand the breadth of his talent and creativity, and the magnitude of his intuition as a musician.
 In the two decades of my teaching career I cannot recall another young artist who has made as distinct and true an impression on me. -Carter Pann, University of Colorado Professor and Grammy-nominated composer.

 I am a composer, producer, pianist, singer-songwriter, teacher and music theorist.
 I could never pick a single genre of music—in the last twenty years I’ve studied classical, rock, pop, jazz and electronic music.
 I’ve even studied Balinese gamelan.
 My musical curiosity is unquenchable.
 I graduated from CU Boulder in 2020 with a Bachelor of Music, Composition, with High Honors.
 I now teach, study, collaborate and write in a plethora of genres at my music studio in Nederland, CO.

 To learn more about me as a teacher, please click on the ‘lessons’ tab.

 My mentors include American composers Carter Pann and Daniel Kellogg, elite jazz keyboardists Erik Deutsch and Erwin Helfer, classical pianists Jennifer Hayghe and Peter Friesen, master vocal coaches Scott Martin and Cody Qualls and renowned bluesmen Otis Taylor and Bob Margolin.

 I began playing piano when I was four and singing/songwriting when I was eight.
 Back then I just wanted to be like Bono from U2.
 Writing little songs about crushes with extended piano intros.
 In the following years, as my family went through some hardships, I learned how to express my feelings through music: harnessing emotion and turning it into art.